VaishnavSherla/vaishnavsherla.github.io/_posts/2023-12-06-flask-templates.md

 date: 2023-12-06 00:00:00 +0000
 categories: [Flask]
 tags: [flask]
+description: Learn about Flask templates with Vaishnav Sherla.
+Explore the basics of using templates in Flask for web development.
 ---
 ## Understanding Flask Templates
 Flask is built on top of Jinja2, which is a popular template engine for Python.
 While it's possible to return HTML code directly from the view function, as we saw in our previous blog post about Flask basics, it's not a good practice to mix presentation logic with application logic.
 This is where templates come in handy.